dsikkema/playdo-frontend/product-vision.md

 ## Conclusion

-Playdo represents a fundamentally different approach to teaching programming—one built around responsiveness, curiosity, and removing unnecessary frustration.
+PlayDo represents a fundamentally different approach to teaching programming—one built around responsiveness, curiosity, and removing unnecessary frustration.
 By combining hands-on practice with gentle, personalized guidance, we aim to make the joy of coding accessible to all students, not just those who thrive in traditional learning environments.

-We believe coding is for everyone, and Playdo is our path to making that belief a reality.
+We believe coding is for everyone, and PlayDo is our path to making that belief a reality.